lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 Above we avoid the important issue of data formats for certificates, public keys, and private keys.
 At the time of writing, we're working to finalize the specific cryptographic algorithms and encoding formats we'll be using.
-BrowserID at present leverages RSA encoded in [JSON Web Tokens][].
-These choices are being revisited to attempt to come up with an algorithm and encoding that has adequate performance and security with ideally mature and widely available implementations.
+BrowserID currently uses RSA encoded in [JSON Web Tokens][].
+These choices are being revisited to attempt to come up with an algorithm and encoding that has adequate performance and security, ideally with mature and widely available implementations.

   [JSON Web Tokens]: http://self-issued.info/docs/draft-jones-json-web-token.html